MushroomFleet/Johnsons-Narrative-Spittoon-Inversion/UNO-REVERSE.md

 1. Read the full page to understand its context and purpose
 2. Cross-reference with available story information for consistency
+3. Calculate the original word count and establish the 200% expansion target
-3. Identify which enhancement techniques are most appropriate
+4. Identify which enhancement techniques are most appropriate
-4. Apply enhancements in sequence, building upon previous improvements
+5. Apply enhancements in sequence, building upon previous improvements
+6. Monitor word count during enhancement to ensure progress toward the 200% target
-5. Review the enhanced text to ensure preservation of original meaning and intent
+7. Review the enhanced text to ensure preservation of original meaning and intent
+8. Verify final word count meets the 200% expansion target
-6. Deliver the enhanced page while maintaining all formatting and structure
+9. Deliver the enhanced page while maintaining all formatting and structure

 **Reverse Processing Order:**
 - Process story pages in reverse order (from the end to the beginning)